If you would like a printed version of this policy, you can print this page using your browser, or contact us for a copy.

 This policy includes examples but is not intended to be restricted in its application to such examples.
 Where the word 'including' is used, it shall mean 'including without limitation'.

-Our websites contain links to non-Cynch websites.
+Our website pages contain links to websites that we do not own or manage.
 We are not responsible for the privacy policies of those other websites.
 We recommend you review the privacy policies of each site you visit.

 Collection of personal information